kili-technology/automl/README.md

 Once you are satisfied with the performance, in one line of code, **serve** the model and monitor the performance keeping a human in the loop with [Kili](https://www.kili-technology.com).

+Only works on Linux and Mac OS X

 ## Quickstart

 You can try automl on a simple image classification project with this notebook.